MAPS Board & Leadership

 The Board is comprised of a dedicated Executive Committee that serves alongside senior public servants and community organizers that help guide decisions as At-Large Members.

-Together, participating in their personal capacities, they represent a diversity of professional backgrounds, ethnic and Muslim faith communities, levels and branches of government experience and civil society engagement.
+Together, participating in their personal capacities, they represent a diversity of professional backgroundsethnic and Muslim faith communities, levels and branches of government experience, and civil society engagement.

 Ahmad Maaty